Omar-ALkhateeb/pharmacy-api/readme.md

   4. `app/paramstypes` contains structs to handle incoming web parameters.
   5. `app/reporttypes` contains structs to handle report data modelling.
 * `configs/` contains configurations such as simple database connection and migration and routings.

+## Notes:

+* Product must be created first.
+* Product can be updated, but only its name.
+* Product can be destroyed (only if there is no stock-in and stock-out for that product).
+* User may create negative stock.

 ## Request Samples:
 (Check `configs/routes` for more detail.)